 If all of this sounds foreign to you, don’t go into this meeting blind.
 A great practice when you’re writing your bylaws or recording meeting minutes is to work off of a template.
 Rocket Lawyer offers free templates specifically for nonprofits, which is great since the leadership/ownership structures of nonprofit and for-profit corporations are quite different.
 Take a look at their bylaw templates and meeting minute templates.

 The next step is to take care of any permits, licenses and taxes required of your Alabama nonprofit corporation.
 It may be that you only need a general license, but depending on your nonprofit type you may be obligated to fulfill several requirements on a federal, state and municipal level.

 Do some initial digging using the links above.
 If you find that this step is simply too complicated for you to do on your own, you might look into using a business license service.
 These companies will do all the research on your behalf and send you the necessary forms ready to be signed.

 Finally, it’s come time to set up a bank account for your nonprofit!
 Ideally you’ll have already discussed various banking options during your initial board meeting, keeping in mind:

 Different banks have different characteristics in each of these categories, and it’s important to find the right balance based on your organization’s needs.

 Once you’ve settled on a bank and opened your account, sync it with an accounting software right away.
-Especially as a 501(c)(3) nonprofit, it’s incredibly important to keep, and be able to prove, orderly finances.
-Each year you’ll have to file an annual return with the IRS, and if it isn’t done properly you could risk losing your tax-exempt status.
+Especially as a nonprofit, it’s incredibly important to keep, and be able to prove, orderly finances.
+Each year you’ll have to file an annual return with the IRS, and if it isn’t done properly you could come into issues.
 So, be proactive — check out our accounting software recommendations!